 Happily, it’s an easy answer…

 Here’s a look at the basic differences between interior paints commonly found in home improvement stores, plus some low-maintenance ideas for painting high-traffic areas and busy family spaces.

-The Basics: Interior Paint Types and Finishes
+Interior Paint Types & Finishes

-Water-based latex and oil-based enamel are the two most common paint types used for home interiors.
-Oil-based paints were once considered to have a more durable, easier-clean finish than latex, but that’s no longer the case.
-Today’s fast-drying water-based latex paints rate higher in scrubbability than oil-based paint, and that’s not all.
-Latex paint emits far fewer smelly VOC’s (volatile organic chemicals) than oil-based paint, making it the ideal choice for busy family home interiors.
+- Water-based Latex Paints — These paint formulations now rate higher in scrub ability than oil-based paint, and that’s not all.
+Latex paint emits far fewer smelly VOCs (volatile organic chemicals) than oil-based paint, making it the ideal choice for busy family home interiors.
 You can even find VOC-free paints.

 Semi-gloss and gloss are usually reserved for trim and cabinetry while walls generally are painted in a less glossy finish, usually flat or eggshell.

 Years ago, satin or semi-gloss wall finishes were popular for dirt-prone high traffic areas since they were easier to clean.
 But nowadays, decorator-inspired flat and eggshell wall finishes are far more popular and paint manufacturers have responded in kind.
-Lower sheen finishes are now formulated to be as scrubbable and easy to clean as the semi-gloss of old, so there’s no need to sacrifice style for cleanability.
+Lower sheen finishes are now formulated to be as scrubbable and easy to clean as the semi-gloss of old, so there’s no need to sacrifice style for an easy-clean finish.

 Faux Finishes: Worry-Free Solutions for Busy Spaces

-Along with the variety of textures you can create, faux finishes tend to hide dirt and fingerprints.
+Along with the variety of looks you can create, faux finishes tend to hide dirt and fingerprints.
 And if disaster strikes in the form of a crayon, it’s easy to camouflage with a few strategic sponge pats.